renad97/ApplyPattern/README.md

 # ApplyPattern
- Applying 6 types of software design Pattern in the Code ( 2 Creational , 2 Structural , 2 Behavioral )
+ Applying 6 types of software design Pattern in the Clean Code ( 2 Creational , 2 Structural , 2 Behavioral )